predsci/eprem/README.md

 ## HOW TO BUILD EPREM-PSI ##

-EPREM-PSI has been tested to work using GCC's `gfortran` (>8), Intel's `ifx`, and NVIDIA's `nvfortran` compilers.
+EPREM-PSI has been tested to work using GCC's `gfortran`, Intel's `ifx`, and NVIDIA's `nvfortran` compilers.
 It is recommended to use the latest compiler version available.

-EPREM-PSI requires the HDF4, NETCDF, LIBCONFIG, and [HDF5](https://www.hdfgroup.org/solutions/hdf5) libraries.
+EPREM-PSI requires the [HDF5](https://www.hdfgroup.org/solutions/hdf5), NETCDF, and LIBCONFIG libraries.
-The libraries should be compiled by the same compiler HipFT is using (e.g. nvfortran).

-1. Find the build script from the `build_examples` folder that is closest to your setup and copy it into the top-level directory.
+1. Find the closest configuration file in `/conf` and make a local copy of it.
-2. Modify the script to set the library paths/flags and compiler flags compatible with your system environment.
+2. Modify the conf file to set the library paths/flags and compiler flags to match your system environment.
-3. Modify the script to set the compiler options to reflect your setup.
-4. Run the build script (for example, `./my_build.sh`).
+3. Run the build script (for example, `./build.sh <your_custom_config.conf>`).
-5. It is recommended to add the `bin` folder to your system path.
+4. It is recommended to add the `bin` folder to your system path.

 ### RUN THE EPREM-PSI TESTSUITE ###